The 20 Best Opsoclonus-Myoclonus Syndrome Doctors Near Me in New York, US

 English, Italian

-Roy Shanon is a Neurologist in Amityville, New York.
+Roy Shanon is a Neurologist practicing medicine in Amityville, New York.
 Dr. Shanon is rated as an Advanced provider by MediFind in the treatment of Opsoclonus-Myoclonus Syndrome.
-His top areas of expertise are Transient Ischemic Attack (TIA), Vertigo, Benign Paroxysmal Positional Vertigo, and Opsoclonus-Myoclonus Syndrome.
+He is also highly rated in 13 other conditions, according to our data.
+His clinical expertise encompasses Transient Ischemic Attack (TIA), Vertigo, Benign Paroxysmal Positional Vertigo, and Opsoclonus-Myoclonus Syndrome.

 Advanced in Opsoclonus-Myoclonus Syndrome